0944-tw/silicon-roblox-downloader/README.md

 # silicon-roblox-downloader
-Download ARM Version of Roblox Mac
+Script to Download ARM Version of Roblox Mac
+## How?
+Download `installer.command`
+Double click to open it